Xethic/miEAA-API/README.md

-# miEAA CLI and API Wrapper
+# miEAA CLI and API

 The miRNA Enrichment Analysis and Annotation Tool (miEAA) facilitates the functional analysis of sets of miRNAs.
-This package provides a command line interface and wrapper for the miEAA API.
+This package provides a miEAA command line and API interface.

 To learn more about miEAA or to utilize our online interface, please visit our [web server](https://www.ccb.uni-saarland.de/mieaa2).
 All miEAA tools are provided and hosted by the [Chair for Clinical Bioinformatics at Saarland University](https://www.ccb.uni-saarland.de/).